DivyaniUpadhyay/EcoGrow/README.md

 Industry : Earth

 problem Statement :
 Many farmers around the world face significant challenges in accessing reliable markets for their milk, dairy products, and organic fertilizers.
 Traditional distribution channels often involve multiple intermediaries, leading to reduced profits for farmers and higher prices for consumers.
-Additionally, farmers struggle to implement sustainable farming practices due to limited access to organic fertilizers and technical know-how
+Additionally, farmers struggle to implement sustainable farming practices due to limited access to organic fertilizers and technical know-how.

 Technology Stack - (1) HTML
                    (2) CSS